Have your own burrito bar with these homemade burrito bowls! They were so simple to throw together! They are a perfect healthy budget-friendly meal!

 - Sour cream

-- Cook stew meat in slow cooker on low setting for 8 hours.
+- Cook stew meat in the slow cooker on low setting for 8 hours.

-- minutes before meat is done, boil water for rice.
-Once water comes to a boil, add rice and black beans and cook according to rice package insturctions.
+- minutes before the meat is done, boil water for rice.
+Once the water comes to a boil, add rice and black beans and cook according to rice package instructions.

 - When ready to serve, remove stew meat from slow cooker and shred.
 (At this point, it should easily shred.)